Major in Computational Media

 On the Computer Science side, students must take 4 core courses from COMPSCI 201, 230 or 330, 210 or 250, and a course on computer systems or 370 (Artificial Intelligence) or 371 (Machine Learning).
-In addition, 3 electives, which may consist of any Computer Science course at the 200 level or above, with at most two Research Independent Studies.
-Two of those courses must be 300-level or above.
-Prerequisites include COMPSCI 101/102/116, MATH 111, MATH 112, or 100-level STA or higher.
+In addition, 3 electives, which may consist of any COMPSCI course at the 200 level or above, with at most one Research Independent Study.
+At least two of the 7 Computer Science courses (core or elective) must be 300-level or above.
+Prerequisites include Prerequisites include COMPSCI 101/102/116, MATH 111, MATH 112, or 100-level STA or higher.

 On the Visual and Media Studies side, requirements include VMS 202D: Introduction to Visual Culture; one Theories course, 327S: Theories of Visual Studies or LIT 328S: Media Theory, or an approved alternative; two AAHVS practice-based courses or approved alternatives at the 200-level or above; 3 additional 200+ VMS electives, including approved cross-lists; and one approved Technical Project Experience.
 All majors are also required to submit a Major Portfolio documenting their work.

 Note that you must be a junior or senior, or have signed up for the major as a sophomore, to enroll in 500-level and above courses without permission.
 See the Trinity Guidelines for details.

 The minor includes two VMS/CMAC practice courses; two VMS/CMAC thematic courses, and one COMPSCI course at the 200-level or above.